 10am - 1pm sunday 24th may

-• Creative Group Games
+• Creative Group Games with Suzi Barrett

 Everybody get in here—it’s time to talk about your group games.
 If you’re looking to level up your Harolds, there’s no better way to do it than to get wild and weird with your group games.
 In this workshop, you’ll play with some general templates for non-scenic group games, and then you’ll start creating your own!
 Group games are the only place in the Harold where absurd, silly, and ungrounded ideas have a home.
 Why not use this part of the show to go on a surprising creative journey that blows our audiences’ minds?

-• Voice of Reason Workshop
+• Voice of Reason with Achilles stamatelaky

 This workshop will teach you how to play yourself and react honestly while still keeping the scene alive with fun, top of your intelligence moves.
 Perfect for improvisers who get stuck in argument, players who constantly find themselves playing weird unjustified characters, and everyone in between.